Introduction to the ESU

 What We Do

 The ESU promotes friendship and closer ties between the peoples of English-speaking democracies through our common heritage and language.
 We work principally with young people, providing opportunities to build skills and gain experiences to help our beneficiaries realise their full potential.
 The ESU supports people-to-people learning, exchanges, conferences, awards and work experience programs.
 We offer a range of competitive funded opportunities including bursaries, grants and scholarships - click AWARDS to read about these and to access the online application forms.

-We sponsor and run educational and cultural programs, from scholarships and awards to persuasive speech training and celebrating national and cultural events relevant to the English speaking peoples.
+We sponsor and run educational and cultural programs with a focus on public speaking and the celebration of national and cultural events relevant to the English speaking peoples.
 The ESU also promotes worldwide communication through the English language.
 For more information, see the links under EDUCATION and CULTURE.

-We sponsor talks, hold social functions and support local initiatives aligned with the ESU's objectives.
+We host talks and social functions, and support local initiatives aligned with the ESU's objectives.
 To find out more, click EVENTS.

 We are part of an international network which convenes international meetings and events such as the International Public Speaking Competition, involving over 40,000 young people in 50 countries each year.
 Our Branch is twinned with the ESU Wellington Branch in New Zealand, with reciprocal membership benefits.